oh306028/GastroBeasts/README.md

 ## Testing

-For testing purposes, consider using tools such as Postman to send requests to the API endpoints and verify responses.
-Automated tests can also be set up using your preferred testing framework.
+For testing purposes, typically used postman to send http requests.
+Also project cover the integration tests.
+Mainly tested the requires for dtos, database requests and properly working services.
+Feel free to check the testing solution.

 ## Contributing